UPDATED: You no longer need an appointment to get a COVID-19 vaccine at Regency Mall

 Vaccination rates, as of Monday

-STATEWIDE: 42.1% of Wisconsinites have received at least one dose; 31.5% have completed vaccine regimen
+STATEWIDE: 42.1% of Wisconsinites had received at least one dose; 31.5% had completed their vaccine regimen.

-RACINE COUNTY: 38.6% of Racine County population has received at least one dose, 28.0% have completed vaccine regimen
+RACINE COUNTY: 38.6% of Racine County’s population had received at least one dose, 28% had completed their vaccine regimen.